 What we don’t: Pricier than the Kukenam with less interior space.

 Yakima is best known for their extensive collection of high-quality roof racks and car accessories, and their SkyRise HD harnesses that manufacturing expertise in a well-executed rooftop tent design.
-The SkyRise comfortably sleeps two (or bump up to the medium for three) and offers more headroom than most softshells with a wide ceiling and steep sidewalls.
+The SkyRise Medium comfortably sleeps three (or drop down to the Small for two) and offers more headroom than most softshells with a wide ceiling and steep sidewalls.
 Other perks include durable and PU-coated fabrics (including a 600D polyester body and 210D fly), D-rings and guylines to attach gear or secure the tent in a squall, and a clear vinyl “skylight” in the fly, which is a nice touch for letting in light when conditions take a turn.

 Floor area: 37.4 sq. ft.